nbQA-dev/nbQA/README.md

       args: ["--float-to-top"]
 ```

-If you need to select specific versions of any of these linters/formatters,
+If you need to select specific versions of these linters/formatters,
 add them to [`additional_dependencies`](http://pre-commit.com/#pre-commit-configyaml---hooks).

 ## 🥳 Used by